marcinpopielec/Pipelines_Construction_Database/README.md

 In the future I will deploy a lot of others procedures, triggers, function and views.

-If You notice any problem please contact me.
+If you notice any problem please contact me.
 Any advices or guidance are welcome.

 ## Contact